Uruk period: State formation

-What kind of political organization existed in the Uruk period is debated, and its inner organization (monarchy? oligarchy? assembly? heterarchy?) is virtually unknown.
+The kind of political organization that existed in the Uruk period is debated, and its internal organization (monarchy? oligarchy? assembly? heterarchy?) is virtually unknown.
 No evidence supports the idea that this period saw the development of a kind of 'proto-empire' centered on Uruk.
 It may be best to understand an organization in 'city-states' like those that existed in the 3rd millennium BC.
-This seems to be corroborated by the existence of 'city seals' in the Jemdet Nasr period and the beginning of the Early Dynastic period, which bear symbols of the Sumerian cities of Uruk, Ur, Larsa, etc. The fact that these symbols appeared together might indicate a kind of league or confederation uniting the cities of southern Mesopotamia (and potentially southwestern Iran), perhaps for religious purposes (cult of Inanna?), perhaps under the authority of one of them (Uruk?).
+This is corroborated by the existence of 'city seals' from the Jemdet Nasr period and the beginning of the Early Dynastic period, which bear symbols of the Sumerian cities of Uruk, Ur, Larsa, etc. The fact that these symbols appeared together might indicate a kind of league or confederation uniting the cities of southern Mesopotamia (and potentially southwestern Iran), perhaps for religious purposes (cult of Inanna?), perhaps under the authority of one of them (Uruk?).

-Research into the causes of the emergence of these political structures has not produced any theory which is widely accepted.
-Research into explanations is heavily influenced by evolutionist frameworks and is in fact more interested in the period before the appearance of the state, which was the product of a long process and preceded by the appearance of 'chiefdoms.'
+Research into the causes of the emergence of these political structures has not produced any theory that is widely accepted.
+Research into explanations is heavily influenced by evolutionist frameworks and is, in fact, more interested in the period before the appearance of the state, which was the product of a long process and preceded by the appearance of 'chiefdoms.'
 This process was not a linear progression but was marked by phases of growth and decline (like the 'collapse' of archaeological cultures).
 Among the main causes proposed by proponents of the functionalist model of the state are a collective response to practical problems (particularly following serious crises or a deadlocks), like the need to better manage the demographic growth of a community or to provide it with resources through agricultural production or trade, alternatively others suggest that it was driven by the need to soothe or direct conflicts arising from the process of securing those resources.
-Other explanatory models put more stress on competition, rivalry and the personal interest of individuals in their quest for power and prestige.
+Other explanatory models place greater emphasis on competition, rivalry, and individuals' personal interests in their quest for power and prestige.
 It is likely that several of these explanations are relevant.